 Green-screen capture places reporters inside any location (past or present).
 A reporter could stand at Union Square while broadcasting from the studio.
 It's not new technology.
 The point was to actually use it as a storytelling tool, not just a backdrop.

 Based on our research, Gen Z spends a huge amount of time on their phones, constantly switching between Instagram, TikTok, and other social apps.
 At the same time, CBS is still mainly experienced as a traditional TV broadcaster.
 So our goal here is to build a bridge between those two worlds: bring CBS onto the devices Gen Z already live on, and then bring them back to the live news experience.
-The next few slides show a simple interaction flow that invites participation, real-time feedback, and a closer relationship between CBS and young viewers.

 We start with a social media question that appears on Instagram, TikTok, or inside the CBS app.
 For this prototype we chose the question: ‘If San Francisco loses Karl the Fog, does it lose part of its identity?’
 Karl the Fog is the nickname people in San Francisco give to their fog, and it even has its own Instagram account with a big following.
 Because Gen Z already know Karl from memes and social media, this topic feels fun and familiar, but it is still about local identity and climate.
 Viewers can vote directly where they already are, without leaving their favorite apps.